rwu823/react-tag/README.md

 }
 ```

-Stop do stupid today. `React Div` is your new friender.
+Today you can stop doing that. `React Div` is your new friend.

 ## Default Props

 ```js
   static propTypes = {
     css: React.PropTypes.object,